 What brand name comes to mind when you hear the word ‘coffee’ and ‘convenience’?
 If you’re like most people, the first thing to cross your mind is the brand name ‘Keurig’.
+Many common problems with Keurig coffee makers can be fixed in just a few minutes.
+Use the quick troubleshooting table below to identify the issue and try the fastest solution.

-The Display Isn’t Working or Not Responding
+Keurig Display Not Working or Not Responding

 These days, Keurig coffee makers come with fancy touch screens that are meant to simplify the process of using them.
 While this shouldn’t happen at all, there is a possibility that you may find that display not working at all.